Communication

 Joint attention

-Typical children develop joint attention in the first year of life and by 9-18 months start to use pointing, with co-ordinated eye gaze, to both request and share attention as if saying ‘look at that’.
+Children typically develop joint attention in the first year of life and by 9-18 months start to use pointing, with co-ordinated eye gaze, to both request and share attention as if they are saying ‘look at that’.
 They can have sophisticated communication turns with others with or without words because they know where other people are looking and that others have seen where they look.

 A common early sign of autism is delay or absence of pointing to share attention by 18 months.